robertgargalac/Exam-problems/README.md

-The actual repo represents a series of small problems, which serves  as preparation for a university exam.
+The actual repo represents a series of small problems, which serves  as preparation for an university exam.

 All the scripts were wrote in Python2.7, due to the restrictions of the exam.